Building permits, forms and applications

 If we decide to refuse your application, you have the right to appeal the decision to the Building Appeals Board.
 Note that neighbours don’t have a right of appeal if they don’t agree with Councils final decision.

-Submit this form to request a copy of the architectural plans, structural plans, soil report, building permit, or occupancy permit relating to your dwelling.
+Submit this form to request a search and copy of the architectural plans, structural plans, soil report, building permit, or occupancy permit relating to your dwelling.
+Please read important information below before submitting your request.

-The fee payable relates only to one (1) building permit.
-If you require multiple permits additional fees are payable as we hold these records in archive and pay, per permit, for retrieval.
-Please specify which building permit you require, for example; original dwelling, 2005 extension, 2011 renovation, swimming pool, re-stumping etc. If you do not specify you will receive a copy of the original dwelling by default.
+The fee payable relates to the search and copy of one (1) building permit only.
+Please specify which building permit you require on the form, eg. original dwelling, 2005 extension, 2011 renovation, swimming pool, re-stumping etc. If you do require a search and copy of multiple permits additional fees may be payable.

 If the plans do happen to show a dotted line referencing a stormwater system, the plumber who installed the system is not likely to have installed it in the location/s referenced on the plans (with exception of the LPOD connection point) as this is a guide only.